Position Title: Service Centre Team Leader

 Security Classification: BASELINE

-The role of the Innovation and Technology Group (ITG) is to deliver and manage information and technology to enable IP Australia’s business.
+The role of the Innovation and Technology Group (ITG) is to deliver and manage IP Australia’s Information and Technology capabilities to enable its business.

 Job Description / Context of the Role

-- providing friendly, prompt and high quality client support, including phone support and visiting clients to support equipment or systems.
+- Provide friendly, prompt and high-quality client support, including phone support and visiting clients to support equipment or systems

-- having business and technical skills and an appreciation for delivery of quality customer service.
+- Have business and technical skills and an appreciation for delivery of quality customer service

-- supporting the roll out of IT projects and hardware refreshes.
+- Support the roll out of IT projects and hardware refreshes.

 Job Specific Duties

-- Provide genuine and high quality Team Leadership to the Service Centre team, backing up the Service Centre Manager when required
+- Provide genuine and high quality Team Leadership to the Service Centre, backing up the Service Centre Manager when required

-- Provide a Level 2 escalation point for junior Service Centre staff members – escalating to Level 3 support teams within Innovation & Technology group when required
+- Provide a Level 2 escalation point for all Service Centre Analysts – escalating to Level 2/3 support teams within ITG and other business areas when required

-- Drive the ITG and IP Australia Service Level Agreement by confirming staff members are adhearing to tickets in a timely fashion
+- Assist in the drive of the ITG and IP Australia Service Level Agreement

-- Demonstrates attitudes and behaviours responsive to workplace change (including participates in and encourages others to participate in change and contribute to successful outcomes)
+- Demonstrate attitudes and behaviours responsive to workplace change (including participate in and encourage others to participate in change and contribute to successful outcomes)

-- Improves organisational performance through effective engagement with and management of risk within relevant sphere of influence
+- Improve organisational performance through effective engagement with and management of risk within relevant sphere of influence

-- Establishes clear expectations and creates an environment to achieve stated goals and objectives, takes ownership and honours commitments
+- Establish clear expectations and create an environment to achieve stated goals and objectives, take ownership and honour commitments

-- Maintains an understanding of their/worker responsibilities under the Work Health & Safety Act 2011 (WHS Act) and a commitment to promoting a healthy and safe workplace.
+- Maintain an understanding of their/worker responsibilities under the Work Health & Safety Act 2011 (WHS Act) and a commitment to promoting a healthy and safe workplace.

 Job Specific Capabilities

-- Experience in technical administration and troubleshooting across a wide range of IT platforms including: Microsoft Windows 7/10, Office 2010/365, Citrix, Exchange, SCCM and Azure.
-In particular, experience configuring and supporting Microsoft desktop operating systems.
+- Experience in technical administration and troubleshooting across a wide range of IT platforms including Microsoft Windows 10, Office 2016/365, Citrix, Exchange, SCCM and Azure.
+Technical administration/troubleshooting abilities of Cisco Jabber at Level 1/2 would be advantageous

 - Ability to work under pressure